isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2006.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Morphisec Version 5.0 - MSS for Morphisec Moving Target Defend - Managed Security Services SME with 9x5 / NBD support (M)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Managed Detection and Response

 ### Contact Information
-Web URL: www.eqcoms.com <br>Contact Hotline: 67453177 <br>Contact Email: salesadmin@eqcoms.com <br>
+33680

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.